mitchelldeamon/manga_dl/README.md

 # Manga Downloader Automation

-This Python project automates the process of downloading manga pages from a given URL, capturing screenshots, and saving them in a designated folder.
+This Python project automates the process of downloading manga pages from a `mangareader.to` URL, capturing screenshots, and saving them in a designated folder.
 The project includes a Tkinter-based GUI for user input and progress tracking.

 ## Table of Contents